Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 Your goal is to make a list of things, not unlike SWAPI.
 This could be a list of pets, songs, recipes, movies, anything.

-You are going to make a GraphQL server that serves the things in your list.
+Make a GraphQL server that serves the things in your list.

 <!-- > -->

 **Challenge 1** 🐶

-Make an Array of objects.
+Create an Array of objects.
 Each object should have at least three properties.

 *Examples*: